 How has our community organizations been transparent in promotion of Mental Health in 2020

 It is important in our community that we get support from our organizations, local and at-large, who emphasize and show their progress as they advocate towards mental health.
-2020 has been hard with the current pandemic, but there has been several success stories towards mental health.
+2020 has been hard with the current pandemic and recent events, but there has been several success stories towards mental health.

 American Psychiatric Association